 Similarly, employers may use the CPI as a benchmark for determining annual cost-of-living adjustments.

 Prevailing wage is the rate of pay that applies to any contractors or vendors doing business with a government agency.
 The federal government and many states have adopted a prevailing wage to prevent non-union employers or contractors from reducing employee compensation to outbid projects.
-In most cases, a prevailing wage will be higher than the federal or state minimum wages.
+Typically, a prevailing wage will be higher than the federal or state minimum wages.
+In fact, as of January 2023, certain federal contractors must now pay $16.20/hour.

 Specifically, the federal Davis-Bacon Act of 1931 mandates that all laborers, contractors and subcontractors be paid a prevailing wage for any public works projects over $2,000.
 This typically applies to workers in construction, building and building services, such as gardeners, security guards and janitors.
 Furthermore, individual states may dictate the types of employees covered, such as part-time, temporary or seasonal employees, as well as independent contractors.